kellyshreeve/final-project/README.md

   alt="Bar plot of target variable, showing class imbalance">
 </p>

 There are fewer customers who churned than did not churn.
-This is an imbalanced classificaiton problem.
+This is an imbalanced classification problem.
+Class balancing and weighting techniques will be applied.

 <p align="center">
   <img src="/images/churn_over_time.png"